omgnetwork/elixir-omg/apps/omisego_api/README.md

 OmiseGO is an umbrella app comprising several Elixir applications.
 Apps listed below belong to the child chain server application, for Watcher-related apps see `apps/omisego_watcher/README.md`.
-See the apps' `moduledoc`'s' for their respective overviews and documentation.

 The general idea of the apps responsibilities is:
   - `omisego_api` - child chain server and main entrypoint to the functionality
+    - tracks Ethereum for things happening in the root chain contract (deposits/exits)
+    - gathers transactions, decides on validity, forms blocks, persists
+    - submits blocks to the root chain contract
-  - `omisego_db` - wrapper around the child chain server's database to store the UTXO set and blocks
+  - `omisego_db` - wrapper around the child chain server's database to store the UTXO set and blocks necessary for state persistence
-  - `omisego_eth` - wrapper around [Ethereum RPC client](https://github.com/exthereum/ethereumex)
+  - `omisego_eth` - wrapper around the [Ethereum RPC client](https://github.com/exthereum/ethereumex)
   - `omisego_jsonrpc` - a JSONRPC 2.0 server being the gateway to `omisego_api`
   - `omisego_performance` - performance tester for the child chain server